Broadcast Station Quarterly Reports Due Jan. 10, 2007; New Children’s Programming Requirements Effective Jan. 2, 2007

-As the end of year approaches, we urge you to remember the quarterly public file and FCC filing obligations applicable to broadcast stations.
+As the end of the fourth quarter approaches, broadcasters should be preparing for the quarterly public file and FCC filing obligations applicable to broadcast stations.
 Specifically, the Issues/Program List discussed below must be completed by all broadcasters, while the children’s programming obligations apply to TV stations only.
-Additionally, we would be glad to provide information relating to ongoing obligations under the Commission’s EEO and local public inspection file rules, upon request.
+Additionally, we would be glad to provide information relating to ongoing obligations under the Commission’s EEO, local public inspection file, or political broadcasting rules, upon request.

 All full power TV, Class A TV and radio stations (except for exempt noncommercial educational broadcast stations) are required to maintain a list of programs “that have provided the station’s most significant treatment of community issues during the preceding three-month period.”
 This list is to be put in the station’s local public inspection file by the 10th day following the end of each quarter (i.e., by Jan.
 10 for the October-December quarter).
 The list should include a brief narrative describing the issues given significant treatment by the station and the programming that provided this treatment.
 The list should include the time, date, duration, and title of each program in which the issue was treated.
 All issues/programs lists should be retained in the station’s public file until final action on the station’s next license renewal application.
 Stations have been fined for not having these lists in their public file.